• Skip to primary navigation

 • The Sloan Fellowship supports narrative features and series centered around scientific and technological themes in the screenwriting stage.
 Two fellows are selected annually and awarded cash grants of $35,000, a FilmHouse residency, and a science advisor to support the scientific accuracy of the project.

-• Are science fiction films allowed to apply to the Sloan Fellowship or the Sloan Development Fund?
+Are science fiction projects allowed to apply to the Sloan Fellowship or the Sloan Development Fund?

-Science fiction films are defined as projects that incorporate fictional elements that expand beyond today’s scientific capabilities and are not eligible to apply for any of SFFILM’s Sloan opportunities.
+Science fiction projects are defined as projects that incorporate fictional elements that expand beyond today’s scientific capabilities and are not eligible for SFFILM’s Sloan opportunities.

 Eligible films for Sloan opportunities must portray scientific or technological themes at their center that directly drive the story arc and/or character development forward.
 Films with peripheral scientific characters or ideas will not be competitive.